 Will is a physicist whose research area is in fast lasers, so fast that they can effectively take “videos” of chemical reactions.
 He is also very keen on schools outreach projects, co-running Swansea University’s Science for Schools Scheme (S4) and complements his scientific studies with an interest and aptitude in art.

 Tanya works at Swansea University as a Project Officer for Oriel Science.
 Prior to joining the university, she was a stay-at-home Mum with three children and volunteering as a teacher’s assistant.
 She moved to Swansea at the end of 2013, having spent the previous 13 years living and working in New York City, Connecticut and Pennsylvania.
 Her career began in London managing a client services group for a global financial services firm.
 In 2000 she transferred to their corporate headquarters in New York City to run a combined team due to a merger.
 Tanya plays netball, and is a qualified Assistant Netball Coach for a local junior netball club.

 Kristi grew up in Gloucestershire, but moved to Wales in 2008 to study physics at Swansea University, Kristi currently design and leads on our schools workshop programme.
-She currently has a Master’s degree in theoretical physics and is working towards her PhD.
-As well as being a member of the Oriel Science team, Kristi is also a part of our partner project, the S4 Science for Schools Scheme, a science outreach project that provides free hands on science workshops to students from local schools.
+She has a PhD in particle physics.
+As well as being a member of the Oriel Science team, Kristi is also a part of our partner project, the S4 Science for Schools Scheme, a science outreach project that provides free hands on science workshops to students from local schools in low-income areas.
 Kristi loves to draw and paint and can often be found trying to explain scientific ideas to people by doodling.